Code-Institute-Submissions/https-github.com-Skeogh89-reaching_out/README.md

 Testing:
 --------

+Tested index.html, mask.html, contact.html and cocoon.html.

 ml-auto on icon toggler not working in NAV-bar. fixed- forgot to enter scripts

 tested of page navigation through NAC links- All work correctly.

-Working on scaling carosel and images on pages.
+Worked on scaling carosel and images on pages.
+Changed css size at certain resoloutions.

 Worked on different screen sizes.
 Remove and inserted image at different resoloutions for HOME and Shopping page.
+Added media queries in CSS.

-added alt infomation for the visuallay impaired.
+added alt infomation for the visuallay impaired - added code in html files for all pages. .

-NAVBAR brand text not showing correctly for smaller screens : fixed.
+NAVBAR brand text not showing correctly for smaller screens- changed css details at certain media queries : fixed.

-form showing too large at desktop level but fine at mobile :
+ Form showing too large at desktop level but fine at mobile : FIXED

 Deployment: